I’m a fan of low and slow when it comes to pork ribs, and I usually do them in the oven at 300 degrees for 3 hours.

 - Spray inside of crock with nonstick spray.
 Cut ribs with scissors into 3- or 4-rib chunks and place in crock.
 Sprinkle with smoked paprika.

-- Cook on HIGH for 5 hours (or LOW for 8-10 hours).
+- Place ribs in crock and cook on HIGH for 5 hours (or LOW for 8-10 hours).
 Test with a fork to make sure they are tender.

 - When ready to serve, remove ribs from crock, place them on a foil- or parchment paper-lined baking sheet, brush ribs with mixture of barbecue sauce and Hoisin sauce (mix at ratio of 1:1, or whatever ratio you prefer), and broil or grill ribs to finish them off.
 Watch carefully so they don’t burn (the sugar in the sauce will burn easily.)